Top 9 Swedish architecture must-sees

 In the midst of the old containers and cranes of Frihamnen at Hisingen, across the city centre at the opposite bank of river Göta älv, a whole new area is emerging.
 It already features a public swimming pool and one of Sweden's most spectacular saunas.
 The sauna, created by German architect collective Raumlabor Berlin, is in large parts constructed from recycled material.
 The sauna’s rusty steel exterior is created completely from recycled material and the changing room walls were created using 12,000 recycled glass bottles.

-Please note: The sauna is temporarily closed due to renovations and will reopen in spring 2023.
+Please note: The sauna is temporarily closed due to renovations and will reopen at the end of 2023.

 Western Harbour, Malmö